MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

 Once again, I would use a hash function for this data structure because after passing the banner number through a hash function, adding, removing, and finding the records would run in constant time.
-One of the flaws of a hash table is that you cannot add identical items, however no banner is the same which eliminates that issue.
+One of the flaws of a hash table is that you cannot add identical items, however, since no banner number is the same that issue is eliminated.
 If each banner number were in some sort of numerical order, you could store the nodes in an array with the banner number being the index and you could find records in constant time as well.
 However, my guess is that banner numbers are randomly generated which would make the array a very inefficient idea.
 Another possible data structure would be a bst, however, the performances of the add, remove, and find functions would not be as fast as a hash table.